Flexibility

 The EU should preserve exclusive territorial licensing in the AV sector.

-Enable competitive offers adapted to consumers’ needs and preferences
+Enable competitive offerings adapted to consumers’ needs and preferences

 Recommendation:

-The EU should recognise the benefit to consumers of the flexibility in the existing consumer protection framework, and avoid introducing new, heavy-handed measures related to, for example, contract cancellation or withdrawal, which could disincentivise investment and limit consumer choice.
+The EU should recognise the benefit to consumers of the flexibility in the existing consumer protection framework, and avoid one-size-fits-all measures related to, for example, contract cancellation or withdrawal, which could disincentivise investment and limit consumer choice.